Free Beginner CourseSound-First Training

 Can I revisit old days?

 Yes.
-Once a day is unlocked, you can go back and review earlier lessons whenever you want.
+When a day opens, you can go back and practice it again whenever you want.

 Does it cover numbers and punctuation?